Preparing yourself and your team in an unknown future

 I have heard many stories about how people are being more creative, more willing to take risks and try things out that may not work, and recognising some of the unnecessary bureaucracy that slows things down.

-What leadership qualities that are needed to lead through the chaos?
+What leadership qualities are needed to lead through the chaos?

 There is a greater need than ever for clarity and transparency within communication.
 This is not the same as increase volume of communication; rather understanding what it is that people need to know.
 As well as providing information there is also a listening piece.
 Asking the right questions that will elicit what colleagues need from their leaders can lead to an open culture where they will feel comfortable providing honest answers and feedback.